-Two giant tech platforms that are currently at the height of popularity and used by millions of kids are facing mounting public pressure, both in the courtroom and in the court of public opinion.
+Two giant tech platforms, currently at the height of popularity and used by millions of kids, are facing mounting public pressure, both in the courtroom and in the court of public opinion.

-These letters are part of bombshell lawsuits that have been filed against these mega-platforms for supposedly knowing about and not stopping online grooming, sextortion, and real-world sexual assault and rape that were facilitated on their platforms.
+These letters are part of a wave of bombshell lawsuits that have been filed against these mega-platforms for supposedly knowing about and failing to stop online grooming, sextortion, and real-world sexual assault and rape that were facilitated on their platforms.

 Right now, the outcome of the lawsuits is unclear.
 But what is clear is the message from the families: stop trying to silence survivors.